Skip to main content

 You just did these 5 steps.
 Your competitors haven’t.
 This gives you a 6-12 month window where your content will be cited more often in AI answers, driving visibility and traffic.

 This is the opposite of SEO, where the first-mover advantage is gone.
 AEO is still day one.
+If you want to go deeper into answer engine optimization as a comprehensive strategy, check out my detailed AEO guide.

 Next: Set up an audit of your top 20 pages using SEOAuditLite to see your AEO readiness score.